Data privacy: How marketers can navigate this new era

 Establish robust value exchanges for customer data

 Customer value is the core component of any data relationship.
-74% of consumers are frustrated by irrelevant advertising and expect their data to be used for personalized experiences.
-They are happy to share their data if they get something out of it in return.
-As long as you communicate a clear value proposition that offers a compelling narrative, you will get an audience willing to reciprocate with you.
+74% of consumers are frustrated by irrelevant advertising but they are happy to share their data if they get something out of it in return.
+As long as you communicate a clear value proposition that offers a compelling narrative, you will get an audience willing to connect with you.

-One good example would be a loyalty program with exclusive customer benefits.
-Marketers can then provide more tailored offers and more personalization.
-Using personalization makes customers feel like they are getting more value from the relationship with your business.
+A good example is a loyalty program with exclusive customer benefits.
+Marketers can then provide tailored offers and more personalization.
+This makes customers feel like they are getting more value from the relationship with your business.
 It encourages repeat purchases, making them feel understood and heard.

 Compare this with sending out generic email communications or ad hoc promotions.
 These aren’t targeted and often come across as insincere.
 They don’t directly speak to the customer and treat them as someone to be sold to rather than individual humans with thoughts and feelings.

-These blanket marketing efforts receive less engagement as they are not tailored to individual customer needs.
-They often lead to customers withdrawing consent for their data to be used.
+Blanket marketing efforts create less engagement as they are not tailored to individual customer needs.
+They also often lead to customers withdrawing consent for their data to be used.
 They don’t want to be constantly spammed with marketing communications.
 Data is a precious commodity, and customers want their consent to mean something.

 Build more profound and more meaningful relationships with customers